ifm/developerportal/v1.1.30/_sources/Firmware/ReleaseNotes/FW_1.1.x/FW_1.1.x_migration_guide.md.txt

 For more details on saving persistent configurations, refer to the [configuration documentation](../../../Technology/configuration.md#persistent-configuration).

 ## Logging
-The firmware release of `FW 1.1.X` is coupled with the `ifm3d / ifm3dpy API release 1.4.2`.
+The firmware release of `FW 1.1.X` is coupled with the `ifm3d / ifm3dpy API release 1.4.3`.
-Since `ifm3d API version 1.3.X` the internal logging of the API has changed: GLOG logging is no longer used.
+Since `ifm3d API version 1.3.X` the internal logging of the API has changed: glog logging is no longer used.
 Please update your code accordingly.
 More details can be found in the ifm3d API migration guide [here](https://api.ifm3d.com/stable/content/migration_guide/v1_3_0.html).

 All changes to the logging feature introduced in ifm3d API 1.3.X are made with backwards compatibility in mind: this means that all errors thrown as exceptions will still be thrown as exceptions.